DayanJ/xiaozhi-android-native/QUICK_START.md

 1. Click "Run" button in Android Studio toolbar
 2. Select target device
 3. Wait for app installation and launch

+**Note**: The project has been optimized and should build successfully without any Lint errors.
+If you encounter build issues, try running `./gradlew clean assembleDebug` first.

 ### 6. First Use
 #### 6.1 Configure Dify Service